 The increase or decrease in net position can provide an indication as to whether the overall financial position of the Commission improved or deteriorated during the year.
-Net Position of the Commission decreased by (\$72,899) overall as a result of the Commission earning a Net Income of \$49,805 for the fiscal year ending June 30, 2018 along with a beginning of the year Implementation Adjustment for the GASB No. 75 (Net OPEB Liability) of (\$122,704).
+Net position of the Commission increased by \$22,450 overall as the Commission receiving more income from charges for services than expenses for the fiscal year ending June 30, 2019.

-Total revenues increased due primarily to a \$106,670 increase in charges for services for application filings compared to the prior year.
-Total expenses increased due primarily to an increase in expenses associated with the increase in the application filings compared to the prior year.
+Total revenues decreased primarily due to a \$(113,880) decrease in charges for services for application filings compared to the prior year.
+Total expenses decreased primarily due to a decrease in expenses associated with the application filings compared to the prior year.